Logged in as Level 2 access: Logout

 Remember, this is only an approximate way to deduce a glaze's expansion since other factors besides the oxide make-up are involved (especially interactions).
 The issue is further clouded by the fact that basic expansion data from different authorities can vary, use different units, and be intended for use with molar formulas or percentage analyses.
 There is, thus, the challenge of either averaging the data or accepting the set one feels is more applicable or credible.
 In actual practice, I have found this to be less of an impact than expected since there is good agreement on the oxides that typically comprise 90% of the glaze (e.g. the huge expansion contributions of Na2O and K2O, moderate CaO, low MgO, Al2O3, SiO2, B2O3).

 There are, of course, irregularities not yet accounted for.
-One interesting exercise is to page through the frits in DOS FORESIGHT and compare calculated expansion figures with the physical expansion values shown for many of them.
+One interesting exercise is to page through the frits at the Digitalfire Reference Library and compare calculated expansion figures with the physical expansion values shown for many of them.
 For most the correlation is good, but for some there is a considerable discrepancy (B and Li containing frits are examples, this is understandable since these two oxides are known to have non-linear response to proportion).
 Like the drug industry, we must also consider interactions between oxides, this is not well understood.

 The importance of knowing expansion is paramount to glass artists who cool their thick pieces in minutes instead of hours.
 Pieces of glass of different colors and chemistry are routinely joined and they must be expansion compatible to cool without cracking.
 The supply chain considers thermal expansion a fundamental piece of information that should never be separated from a glass or glass mix.
 90-compatible, for example, refers to soda glass that has an expansion of 90 x 10-7.
 Built in stresses that cause failure over time are a great concern also and glass artists use hot/cold tests and special instruments to identify and deal with them.
 At the least, ceramic artists can take a lesson about the importance of thermal expansion.
 However, there are other factors.
 Glazes often have phase changes (discontinuities in the glass structure), incomplete melting, crystal development and non-melting particles (like zircon).
 Also, potters and ceramic production facilities use a much wider range of oxide and material systems that impose their own idiosyncrasies on thermal expansion prediction.